 Selling a product means you’ve taken the time to do market research.
 If you don’t know who you’re selling to, it doesn’t really matter what you’re selling.

 When you know who you’re selling to and what you’re selling, you’ll then need to figure out the eCommerce platforms you want to sell on.
-You can start your own online store and use other marketplaces like Amazon and eBay to help you, too.
+You can start selling online on your own eCommerce site or use other online marketplaces like Amazon and eBay to help you, too.

 Selling on Amazon is a great way to get started.

-If you’re just starting out, it may be a good idea to use the individual plan as this means you’re only paying transaction fees when you make a sale.
+If you’re just starting out, it may be a good idea to use the individual plan.
+With this selection, you’ll only pay transaction fees when you make a sale, which can free up your budget for other things.
 Otherwise, you’re paying a flat fee regardless of what you sell.
 If you don’t expect to sell 40 items, you’ll waste money.

-Then, register and list your products.
-Use Amazon SEO techniques to improve your product visibility on Amazon.
-It is a search engine just like Google or Bing, that will help you drive traffic to your products.
-After they’re listed, people will be able to buy them.
-But, if they can’t find them with Amazon’s search, you’ll have zero sales.
+Use Amazon SEO techniques to improve your product visibility.
+Amazon is a search engine just like Google or Bing, and with the right keywords, you can drive traffic to your products effortlessly.
+After they’re listed, people won’t just be able to find your products, but they’ll be able to find them quickly and easily with the right keywords.

 eBay says shoppers are performing more than 250 million searches every day.
 That’s 3,000 searches per second!